yashghantala/Laravel-2FA-Using-Google-Authenticator/README.md

-2FA authenctication built in Laravel
+2FA authentication built with Laravel.